eric70x7/chordpro_songs/Grok_ChordPro_Format_Guidelines.markdown

 - **Alignment**: Ensure chords are placed directly above the word or syllable where the chord change occurs for clarity.

 ## Lyrics
-- **Line Length**: Keep lyrics in longer lines, combining phrases where appropriate to reflect the natural flow of the song (e.g., "Just a small town girl livin' in a lonely world" as a single line).
+- **Line Length**: Keep lyrics in longer lines, combining phrases where appropriate to reflect the natural flow of the song (e.g., "Just a small town girl livin' in a lonely world" as a single line), unless explicitly instructed to preserve original line breaks.
 - **Preserve Stylistic Elements**: Retain stylistic elements, typos, or unique phrasing exactly as provided (e.g., "oooon", "al__ways", "ya'll", "four whell").
 - **Punctuation and Spacing**: Preserve all punctuation, spacing, and capitalization as provided in the input.